nwoetzel/wp-cli-polylang/README.md

-    getlang        Get the language of a post or a term as slug set            Sets a post or a term to the specified language trans          Associate terms or post as translations
+    getlang        Get the language of a post or a term as slug set            Sets a post or a term to the specified language trans          Associate terms or post as translations langswitcher   add the language switcher to a menu